Customer: Auckland Transport

 Contract: Design & Construct

-The MCDBE in house temporary works team came up with the design for the ‘rail protection deck’ – a structure that creates a physical barrier between construction materials and plant operations, and the rail corridor and its electrified assets.
-The rail protection deck allows the team to safely transport materials, using large plant machinery, from one side of the train tracks to other without having to shut down the train line.
-Ultimately, it allows work to continue during the day without any requirement for night or weekend which means less disruption for the local residents.
+The deck underwent several design and safety reviews, demonstrating the team's collaborative approach to solution development.
+The rail protection deck allowed the team to safely transport materials from over the train tracks without having to shut down the train line.
+It also enabled work to continue during the day without night or weekend works, which meant less disruption for local residents.